-So how do we apply the rule to sales?
+So how do we apply the 80/20 rules for sales?
 Well as entrepreneurs we seem to manage to bog ourselves down doing all sorts of non-productive activities.
 Sure we justify them as necessary activities but in many cases we’re just doing busy work that could easily be delegated or maybe not even done at all.

 Because sales are such a critical element of our businesses, it is the #1 item that owners ask for help or guidance when I advise them.

 So here is my simple formula; until you have enough sales to provide you with sufficient revenue to cover your monthly fixed cost, including your salary, you should be spending 80% of your time on sales related activities, period!
 Make sure these activities are actual productive and really sales related.
 Too often, we classify all sorts of activities as sales related when in fact, they’re really not.

 So what are sales related activities?
 Here’s a list of seven:

 - Going to meetings with existing or prospective clients

 - Cold calls if necessary